ReadyResearch/site-aigovernance-aus/content/_index.md

         **[Centre for AI and Digital Ethics](https://www.unimelb.edu.au/caide)**: This institute, based at the University of Melbourne, teaches and researches in the area of ethical, technical, regulatory, and legal issues relevant to AI.

-        **Gradient Institute**(https://www.gradientinstitute.org/): This Sydney-based independent institute conducts applied research and consulting to improve the safety, ethics, accountability and transparency of AI systems
+        **[Gradient Institute](https://www.gradientinstitute.org/)**: This Sydney-based independent institute conducts applied research and consulting to improve the safety, ethics, accountability and transparency of AI systems

     design:
       columns: '2'